wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/6-summary.md

 In this module you learned about Windows Virtual Desktop, the desktop and app virtualization service in Microsoft Azure.
 Specifically you learned:

-- Benefits of Windows Virtual desktop
+- Benefits of Windows Virtual Desktop
 - What microsoft manages and what you manage
 - Infrastructure and system requirements
 - When to choose Windows Virtual Desktop